aaronclinger/gahelper.js/README.md

 });
 ```

-### GAHelper.clearUTM()
+### <a id="clear-utm"></a>GAHelper.clearUTM()

 Removes Google Analytics [UTM parameters](https://support.google.com/analytics/answer/1033863) from the page URL using `history.replaceState`.

-`GAHelper` can also be configured to automatically remove UTM codes after the initial [GAHelper.pageView](#gahelperpageviewfieldsobject) has been recorded.
+`GAHelper` can also be configured to automatically remove UTM codes after the initial [GAHelper.pageView](#pageview) has been recorded.

-*Note: While removing UTM codes creates a visually cleaner URL, users who copy and share the browser URL will not copy the UTM codes going forward.
+*Note: While removing UTM codes creates a visually cleaner URL, visitors who copy and share the browser URL will not copy the UTM codes going forward.
 You will lose any measurement of share “spray” and the attribution to the original source.
 This may be desired, but should be considered before implementing.*

 ### GAHelper.isDefined()